 Net profit is also a good indicator of future earnings potential.
 A company with a high net profit generates a lot of cash and is in good financial health.
 Businesses can use this money to invest in new products, expand into new markets, or pay dividends to shareholders.

-To calculate your net profit margin, you'll need to take your total revenue for some time and subtract your expenses.
-This will give you your net profit.
+To calculate your net profit margin, you must take your total revenue for some time and subtract your expenses, including taxes and other deductions, resulting in your net income.
 From there, you'll divide your net profit by your total revenue and multiply by 100 to get a percentage.

-Unless you've been living under a rock, you know how much the business world has changed significantly.
-Increasing competition, technology's impact, and evolving customer needs have all contributed to a more challenging landscape for businesses of all sizes.
-So to stay ahead of the curve, it's essential to focus on safeguarding your business by improving your profit margin.
+The business world has changed significantly.
+Increasing competition, technology's impact, and evolving customer needs have all contributed to a more challenging landscape for every business.
+Safeguarding your business with a good profit margin is essential to stay ahead of the curve.

-If you’re looking for ways to increase your profits, you need to start paying attention to your profit margin.
-Your profit margin determines how much money you make from your sales.
-This number is determined by subtracting total expenses from total revenue and dividing that figure by total revenue.
-Therefore, the components of profit margin can give insights into where your business may be losing money or making more than necessary.
+Your profit margin determines how much money you’ll make from your sales and gives insights into where your business may be losing money or making more than necessary.

-However, like most small business owners, you probably do much of the work yourself.
-Aside from being your own boss, you're also your accountant, marketer, and salesperson.
-And that's a great thing!
-But, calculating profit margin can be tricky for self-starters.
-Hiring a competent account manager can help you manage matters in your business that may be difficult to do while trying to sell your products or services.
+Still, calculating profit margins can be tricky for self-starters.
+Hiring a competent account manager can help you manage matters in your business that may be difficult while trying to sell your products or services.